"I am suspicious of both facility and speed. Good writing is essentially rewriting."

 GrubStreet has designed the Short Story Incubator as an MFA-level experience, and so students who are accepted will be writing at a level that would gain them entry into a traditional MFA program or a GrubStreet master-level fiction workshop.
 The Short Story Incubator can be complementary to an MFA in fiction, either in advance of applying or as post-MFA preparation for publishing.

-Applications for the 2019-2020 Short Story Incubator are now closed.
-Applicants can expect to hear from us in mid-August.
+Applications for the 2020-2021 Short Story Incubator are now open!
+Click here to apply.

 Writing sample (up to 10 pages).
 This sample should be a polished and advanced draft that shows a deep engagement with the material and a sense of commitment to its subject matter.
 The sample can be one or more complete